Ever since the 4-Hour Workweek was released, everyone seems to have the same goal.

-You can simply send them an email, introduce yourself and the product and ask them if they want to partner on a sale together, where you’ll share revenue.
+You can simply send them an email, introduce yourself and your product and ask them if they want to partner on a sale together, where you’ll share revenue.

-Pro tip: Commissions of 50% or higher are very common with digital products, because you have no cost of replication.
+Pro tip: Affiliate commissions of 50% or higher are very common with digital products because you have no cost of replication.
 Don’t be greedy here, split the pot evenly and everyone wins.

 Googling “toy review blog” also gives plenty of results, where people write toy reviews.

 What’s more, lots of YouTube channels review specific categories of toys.
-If you find one that reviews kids’ toys, they’d probably also be a good fit.
+If you find one that reviews kids’ toys, they’d probably also be a good fit for your affiliate product.

 Just try finding one person to partner up with and start your first affiliate promotion.
 You can adjust commissions and details later, the important part is to get started.